 The Comco-Ikarus C42B Cyclone is a two-seat high-wing ultralight aeroplane with a fixed tricycle undercarriage.

 Developed as the successor of the Fox C22, the Comco-Ikarus C42 is an innovative two-seat micro-light aircraft.

 the Rotax 912 and the 4-cylinder-4-stroke Rotax 912SUL engine.
 The empty weight of the C42B is 280 kg.
 With an

-airspeed of 175 km/hr and a fuel tank volume of 50 litre the range of the C42B is approx. 650 km.
+airspeed of 175 km/h and a fuel tank volume of 50 litre the range of the C42B is approx. 650 km.
 Over 1.450 C42

-The 2010-built Comco-Ikarus C42B Cyclone c/n 01007-7113 was registered PH-4G9 in the Netherlands on
+The 2010-built Comco-Ikarus C42B Cyclone s/n 1007-7113 was registered PH-4G9 in the Netherlands on

 4 August 2010.
 The airframe is powered by a Rotax 912UL DCDI engine.
 Comco-Ikarus C42B Cyclone PH-4G9 was photographed at